I’m an art historian interested in new media, and a Belgian who lives and works in the Netherlands. I know how to navigate between different worlds 🙂

 While working for the collection of the Netherlands Media Art Institute, I have developed a strong interest in online video.
 I know quite a bit about how to manage video on the web, and am familiar with the process of video production.
 Mostly together with Mano Daniel Szollosi, I create videos about art and culture on a freelance basis.

 In 2003 I made my first edit on Wikipedia.
-I’m a strong advocate of free culture, free knowledge and open data in the public sector, including publicly funded cultural institutions.
+I’m an advocate of free culture, free knowledge and open data in the public sector, including publicly funded cultural institutions.
 Since a few years I have developed a strong passion for Wikidata, where I can put my long-term interests in data modelling and the semantic web into practice.

 Although I’m not a programmer, I’m a power user quite proficient with many specialized tools, especially for data modelling and manipulation (Google Refine, advanced spreadsheets, web scraping).
 I love to learn new things every day.